LDKid/LDKid.github.io/_about/en/courses/unreal-and-cpp.md

 # C++ Programming for Unreal Game Development Specialization

-In this 4 course specialization I'm learning how to program in C++ and how to use that C++ knowledge to program Unreal Engine games.
+In this 4 course specialization, I'm learning how to program in C++ and how to use that C++ knowledge to program Unreal Engine games.
-These coursesa re intended for intermediate programmers who are new to C++.
+These courses are intended for intermediate programmers who are new to C++.

 Check out the specialization [here](https://www.coursera.org/specializations/cplusplusunrealgamedevelopment).